-From the temple of Choitunya we had to pass through a deserted quarter, where a hardly discernible trace of debris was pointed out as marking the site of Agum Bagish's abode.
-He it was who, Jupiter-like, first produced the image af Kali from his creative fancy, and instituted the worship of the female generative principle under that form.
-There is an impression that Kali is the goddess of the aborigines, and that she has been worshipped from the pre-Vedic ages.
-But a strdy of the history of the Hindoo religion, and its various phases, is highly suggestive of the foreign origin of Hindoo idolatry.
-The worship of sacti seems to have been introduced from the Egyptians and Assyrians, and the image of Doorga is unquestionably a modified type of Ken and Astarte.
-The image of Wali is an ori nal of the Hindoos, the worship of which is inculcall in the Upa-Poorans, written at a considerably period than the Poorans, which first originated la olatry of the Hindoos.
-In the worship of Kali be traced the first erigin of Tantricism, and her e may have been first set up by Agum Bagish in The age of this sage is not remembered to up all doubts upon the subject; and it is also to I'd uestioned whether the quarter in which the site of I house is pointed is a part of old Nudden that has I en spared by the river.
-In proof of the great antiquity of Nuddea, the
+From the temple of Chottunya we had to pass through a deserted quarter, where a hardly discernible trace of debris was pointed out as marking the site of Agum Bagish's abode He it was who, Jupiter-like, first produced the image af Kali from his creative fancy. and instituted the worship of the female generative principle under that form There is an impression that Kali is the goddess of the aborigines, and that she has been worshipped from the pre-Vedic ages But a study of the history of the Hindoo religion, and its various phases, is highly suggestive of the foreign origin of Hindoo idolatry The worship of sacti seems to have been introduced from the Egyptians and Assyrians. and the image of Doorga is unquestionably a modified type of Ken and Astarte The image of Kalı is an original of the Hindoos, the worship of which is inculcated in the Upa-Pooians, written at a considerably later period than the Poorans, which first originated the idolatry of the Hindoos In the worship of Kali may be traced the first origin of Tantricism, and her ımage may have been first set up by Agum Bagısh ın Nuddea The age of this sage is not remembered to clear up all doubts upon the subject, and it is also to be questioned whether the quarter in which the site of his house is pointed is a part of old Nuddea that has been spared by the river

-In proof of the great antiquity of Nuddea, the Brahmins show you their great turelary goddess called Pora-mace, a little piece of rough black stone painted with red ochre, and placed beneath the boughs of an aged banian tree.
+In proof of the great antiquity of Nuddea, the Brahmins show you their great tutelary goddess called Pora-mace, a little piece of rough black stone painted with red ochre, and placed beneath the boughs of an aged banian tree.
 She is said to have been in the heart of the jungles with which Nuddea was originally covered, and to have suffered from the fire which Rajah Kasinauth's men had lighted up to burn down the jungles.
 The naturally black stone is supposed by them to have been charred by fire.
 The banian tree is at least a hundred years old.
-It is a proof that the river has not encroached upon this quarter of old Nudde.
-Near Pora-mace, has been put up a very big image of Kali by Rajah Krishna Chunder Roy in a lofty temple.
+It is a proof that the river has not encroached upon this quarter of old Nuddea.
+Near Pora-mace, has been put up a very big image of Kali by Rajah Krishna Chunder Roy in a lofty temple

-The wealthiest man in Nuddea is a brazier by birth and profession, but who has risen to be a millionnaire.
-He has more than eight hundred braziery shops in all the price pal towns and villages of Bengal, Orissa, and Hindoostan.
-In his house we saw a Kam-dhenu, reminding of old Vashishta's Nandini.
-The Kam-dhenu is a rare animal, which receives greater a stice to the hands of Brahmins than of naturalists.
-It is had which gives milk without breeding, and is worsh for its copiousness.
+The wealthiest man in Nuddea is a brazier by birth and profession, but who has risen to be a millionnaire He has more than eight hundred braziery shops in all the principal towns and villages of Bengal, Orissa, and Hindoostan In his house we saw a Kam-dhenú, reminding of old Vashishta's Nandini The Kam-dhenú is a rare animal, which receives greater justice at the hands of Brahmins than of naturalists It is a cow which gives milk without breeding, and is worshipped for its copiousness

-Much of Nuddea's fame rests upon its bein his a ancient seat of learning, which has exercised a port influence upon the politics, morals, and manners of mean Bengalees.
-It is chiefly noted to be the great school of Niaya philosophy.
-But it has produced scholars in lay, whose opinions still regulate the disposal of Hindoo property in Bengal, and rule the fate of Hindoo widows.
+Much of Nuddea's fame rests upon its being an ancient seat of learning, which has exercised a great influence upon the politics, morals, and manners of the Bengalees It is chiefly noted to be the great school of Nuaya philosophy.
+But it has produced scholars in law, whose opinions still regulate the disposal of Hindoo property in Bengal, and rule the fate of Hindoo widows.

-It has produced theologians, whose works counteract the progress of the Vaishnavas, Kurtavajas, and Brahmos.
-It still produces an annual almanack regulating the principal festivals, journeys and pilgrimages, launchings of boats, sowings of corn, reapings of harvests, and celebrations of marriages, in half Bengal.
+It has produced theologians, whose works counteract the progress of the Vaishnavas, Kurtavajas, and Brahmos It still produces an annual almanack regulating the principal festivals, journeys and pilgrimages, launchings of boats, sowings of corn, reapings of harvests, and celebrations of marriages, in half Bengal